LeaVerou/lea.verou.me/2023/user-centered-decisions/index.md

 * I can output the overall score for each feature with a formula, and it updates automatically.
 No need to clumsily copy-paste it across cells either, I can just define it once for the whole column.
 I can even use controls for the weights that are outside the table entirely.
-* This is likely subjective, but I find Coda docs much more aesthetically pleasing compared to alternatives.
+* This may be subjective, but I find Coda docs more well designed than any alternative I’ve tried.

 <figure>